History of Solar System formation and evolution hypotheses: Capture hypothesis

 The capture hypothesis, proposed by Michael Mark Woolfson in 1964, posits that the Solar System formed from tidal interactions between the Sun and a low-density protostar.
 The Sun's gravity would have drawn material from the diffuse atmosphere of the protostar, which would then have collapsed to form the planets.

 As captured planets would have initially eccentric orbits, Dormand and Woolfson proposed the possibility of a collision.
-They hypothesized that a filament was thrown out by a passing proto-star and was captured by the Sun, resulting in the formation of planets.
+They hypothesized that a filament was thrown out by a passing protostar and was captured by the Sun, resulting in the formation of planets.
 In this idea, there were 6 original planets, corresponding to 6 point-masses in the filament, with planets A and B, the two innermost, colliding.
-A, at twice the mass of Neptune, was ejected out of the Solar System, while B, estimated to be one-third the mass of Uranus, shattered to form Earth, Venus, possibly Mercury, the asteroid belt and comets.
+A, at 200 Earth masses, was ejected out of the Solar System, while B, estimated to be 25 Earth masses, split into Earth and Venus.
+Mercury is also a fragment of B. Mars and the Moon are escaped moons of A. Pluto is either a fragment from the collision or a former moon of Neptune sent into a heliocentric orbit by Triton, another of A's former satellites, which formed Charon from tidal disruption of Pluto.
+The collision also formed the asteroid belt and Oort's cloud.

-A review of the capture hypothesis of planet formation can be found in.

-Solar fission

-In 1951, 1962, and 1981, Swiss astronomer Louis Jacot, like Weizsäcker and Ter Haar, continued the Cartesian idea of vortices but proposed a hierarchy of vortices, or vortices within vortices, i.e. a lunar system vortex, a Solar System vortex, and a galactic vortex.
-He put forward the notion that planetary orbits are spirals, not circles or ellipses.
-Jacot also proposed the expansion of galaxies in that stars move away from the hub and moons move away from their planets.

-He also maintained that planets were expelled, one at a time, from the Sun, specifically from an equatorial bulge caused by rotation, and that one hypothetical planet shattered in this expulsion, leaving the asteroid belt.
-The Kuiper Belt was unknown at the time, but presumably it, too, would have resulted from the same kind of shattering.
-The moons, like the planets, originated as equatorial expulsions from their parent planets, with some shattering, leaving the rings, and the Earth was supposed to eventually expel another moon.

-In this model, there were 4 phases to the planets: no rotation and keeping the same side to the Sun, very slow, accelerated, and daily rotation.

-Jacot explained the differences between inner and outer planets and inner and outer moons through vortex behavior.
-Mercury's eccentric orbit was explained by its recent expulsion from the Sun and Venus' slow rotation as its being in the "slow rotation phase", having been expelled second to last.